symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

-Essentially, here we are executing Domato's generator, replacing the <b>XXX</b> marker with the actual filename, executing the perl generated cases from domato, and finally save the generated PDFs to our test folder.
+Essentially, here we are executing Domato's generator, replacing the <b>XXX</b> marker with the actual filename, executing the perl generated cases from domato, and finally saving the generated PDFs to our test folder.

 With the above modifications, once the <b>BAT</b> file is executed, it gives us the following screenshot: